UGANDA FREE ZONES AUTHORITY (UFZA)

 "Since our region is endowed with a lot of natural resources, including reasonable supplies of fresh water, we need and we can work together to harness the opportunities" – H.E Yoweri Kaguta Museveni, President of the Republic of Uganda

-- Fiscal incentives at importation and exportation
+- Fiscal incentives at importation and exportation of goods

 - Logistical flexibility- Goods are transferred from the Port of entry directly to the Free Zone and customs clearance is done on site